iDocta/brand-guide/dos_and_donts/README.md

 ### Do

 - Always stylize iDocta with lowercase 'i' and capital 'D' when using in print, web or other text form
+- Use our logo in monochrome (aka 1 single color)

 ### Don't

 - Use the stylized form of iDocta with lowercase 'i' and capital 'D' in URI or mail adresses, f.e. info@idocta.be
+- Use the old style logo with different colored letters (red lowercase 'i')
 - Make changes to the logos provided here
 - Make exports of our .svg source file, use exports provided in this repository